 My independent review of the Topo Athletic Traverse is based on more than 100 miles of hiking.
 I'm no thru-hiker.
 But I typically hike 1200-1400 miles per year and am no stranger to 15-20 mile days.
 So I picked a pair of Topo Traverses to test out as soon as they dropped in spring of 2024.
 My test hikes began in the "Ridges and Valleys" region of Pennsylvania, including sections of the 300-mile Mid-State Trail and 40-mile Allegheny Front Trail.
 Most test hikes were at least 11 miles since the Traverse is designed for longer distances.
 When I moved to New Mexico, I then subjected my Topos to desert trails and steep routes up and down the Sandia Mountains to test their support, fit, comfort, weather protection, and traction:

-Topo Traverse: Support
+Support

 For the most part, these shoes felt supportive enough on Pennsylvania's Standing Stone and Mid-State Trails—trails that pummeled my feet in Altra Lone Peaks and lighter trail runners I've tested.
 The mesh uppers feel more substantial than the average trail runner, too, making it a little easier to negotiate sharp rocks without them battering the edges of my hiking feet.
 At the same time, the Traverse doesn't seem to have the stability of the Topo Ultraventure Pro.
-Plus, I've experienced foot pain (tendons? ligaments?) and swelling (ankle) in the Traverse following steep descents.
+Plus, I've experienced foot pain (tendons? ligaments?) and ankle swelling in the Traverse following steep descents.
 As a trail runner, it leans into weight savings more than support.

-Topo Traverse: Weight
+Weight

 Topo designed the Traverse for thru-hikers, who usually value weight savings more than anything else.
 My pair of the new Topo Athletic Traverse weighs 1.5 pounds (men's size 12).
 That's average by trail runner standards and lightweight by hiking standards—about as light as you can go for hiking purposes without durability being a big risk.
 (If you want to go lighter, try the Topo Ultraventure.)

-Topo Traverse: Fit
+Fit

-Topo Traverse: Comfort
+Comfort

 Comfort has a lot to do with fit (see above) and matching your footwear to your end use.
 Having hiked 40 miles in the Traverse the past ten days alone, I've enjoyed the combination of moderate cushioning + moderate support.
 I've especially appreciated the added room in the toe box.
 My hiking feet stayed relatively fresh on a 12-mile hike on the Allegheny Front Trail in spite of rocky ups and downs and sidehill contruction that puts more pressure on people's lower bodies and footwear.
-The responsive cushioning strikes a good balance between "float" and "feel" for me —soft enough to take the edge of rocky steps with enough trail feel for more precise foot placement on gnarly Pennsylvania trails.
+The responsive cushioning strikes a good balance between "float" and "feel" for me —soft enough to take the edge off rocky steps with enough trail feel for more precise foot placement on gnarly Pennsylvania trails.

-Topo Traverse: Weather Protection
+Weather Protection

 Thru-hikers generally prefer quick-drying shoes over waterproof ones.
 They don't wear as warm and don't trap water when they inevitably get swamped with sweat or water.
 That's the MO of the Topo Athletic Traverse.

-Topo Traverse: Traction
+Traction

 The Topo Athletic Traverse features Vibram Megagrip—arguably the best rubber on the market for traction on wet and dry surfaces.
 This is one of my favorite lug patterns, too.
 They're widely spaced (to limit caking mud) with aggressive edges that bite into soft and loose surface for steep descents.
 At the same time, those squared lugs have enough surface area to generate friction on rock, too.
-It's versatile tread that can handle a mix of trails without compromising grip.
+It's versatile tread that can handle mixed terrain without compromising grip.
 I've enjoyed this tread on muddy PA trails, rocky PA trails, and the weathered granite and scree of the New Mexico mountains in my (new) back yard.

 With a MSRP of $150, the Topo Athletic Traverse represents a fair value.
 That's the average price of premium trail running shoes right now, and the Traverse clearly is a premium trail running shoe.
 In my experience, Topo's durability is also average to above average for trail running shoes.
 The Vibram outsoles should last longer than most brand's proprietary rubbers, and the uppers aren't as flimsy as many other trail running shoes, either.
 Here are current prices on this new trail running shoe for 2024: